 Lifestyle habits such as smoking and anti-microbial drugs could be significant risk factors for Vasculitis.
 Furthermore, medical conditions such as autoimmune disorders are also considered a contributing factor to Vasculitis.

-Vasculitis, a rare autoimmune disease that causes inflammation in blood vessels.
+Vasculitis is a group of disorders characterized by inflammation of blood vessels, which may be autoimmune, infection‑related, drug‑induced, or associated with malignancy.
 Since there is swelling, smooth blood flow through those vessels becomes a challenge.
 As a consequence, the affected vessels cause blood clots, tissue and organ damage.

 According to research, the following are significant risk factors of Vasculitis: